 The best Brisbane beach for swimming, surfing, and sunbathing.

 Well loved by locals and tourists alike, North Stradbroke Island is a Queensland gem.
 With quaint towns, gorgeous lakes and a stunning coastline it’s easy to understand why.
 The island is home to three popular, white sandy beaches; Cylinder Beach, Home Beach and Flinders Beach.
 Cylinders Beach the island’s most iconic surf beach.
 It’s patrolled all year round and has a gentle wave that’s great for body surfers, boogie boarders, and those learning to surf.
 Plus, there is plenty of beach to chill out on, for those who prefer to be spectators.

 If you feel like going for a wander, take a walk up to Point Lookout.
-This surfy beach town offers sweeping views over the beach below and is the perfect place to grab some lunch.
+This surfy beach town offers sweeping views over the beach below and is the ideal place to grab some lunch.
 The idyllic town and ocean views is perfect for day trips from Brisbane any time of the year.

 Brisbane isn't the only city with a great selection of surfing beaches within driving distance.
 Take a look at the best beaches within driving distance of Sydney.

 Looking for a great Brisbane hotel to come back to after your day out exploring?
 Accor can help you find the perfect accommodation for you.